Skip to main content

 SNAQ VS MYFITNESSPAL

-MyFitnessPal optimises for calories.
+MyFitnessPal optimises for calories in versus calories out.
 SNAQ optimises for glucose response.
 If diabetes or metabolic health is the goal, the metric matters.

 Feature by feature.

-Structured comparison based on publicly available information as of April 2026.
+Structured comparison based on publicly available information, last reviewed May 2026.

 Feature SNAQ MyFitnessPal

-Primary goal Diabetes & metabolic health Weight loss
+Primary goal Diabetes, prediabetes, GLP-1, metabolic health Weight loss, general fitness

-Meal logging Photo recognition · 5.5 g mean carb error Barcode scan + manual database
+Meal logging Photo AI, 5.5 g mean absolute carb error Barcode scan + manual database, AI photo on Premium+

 Glucose prediction

-Food database size Thousands of recognised ingredients 20M+ entries (largest in category)
+Food database size Thousands of recognised ingredients, growing 20M+ entries (largest in category, user-submitted)

-Best for Diabetes, prediabetes, GLP-1, metabolic health General weight loss with manual logging
+Best for Diabetes, prediabetes, GLP-1, metabolic health General weight loss with database-driven logging

 Why users switch.